-Capstone Project (40%) - Due dates: Monday, November 14 & Friday, December 9 You will conduct an oral interview (of at least 30 minutes) with someone who either emigrated from Asia or is the child of an emigrant.
-On either Week 9 or 10 (TBD), we will receive training from the Samuel Proctor Oral History Program on how to conduct effective and ethical interviews.
-During Weeks 8 and 11, you will identify, read, and discuss oral history interviews with Japanese and Vietnamese migrants, respectively, in Friday discussion sections.
-By November 14, you will draft and submit preliminary questions for your interview.
+Capstone Project (40%) - Due dates: Friday, February 25 & Wednesday, April 20

+You will conduct an oral interview (of at least 30 minutes) with someone who either emigrated from Asia or is the child of an emigrant.
+On Week 7, we will receive training from the Samuel Proctor Oral History Program on how to conduct effective and ethical interviews.
+The following week, you will identify an interviewee and submit a set of preliminary interview questions for approval.
 Students are encouraged to speak to family, friends, or neighbors to complete this assignment, but the instructor can also refer them to local organizations that can provide contacts.
 In addition to conducting the interview for the capstone project, you will write an essay that is both analytical and reflective.
 For the analytical component, you should use transcribed quotes from the interview to highlight how it relates to themes we have covered in the course.
 For the self-reflection portion, you will trace your own intellectual and personal journey as a student, researcher, and interviewer, and reflect on how your understanding of the relationship between migration and identity have shifted over time.
 (WR - 1000 words)

-- i) Preliminary Questions (5%) due: Monday, November 14 - ii) Capstone Project (35%) due: Friday, December 9 Feedback on your capstone project will be provided electronically by the end of finals.
+- i) Preliminary Questions (5%) DUE: Friday, February 25 - ii) Capstone Project (35%) DUE: Wednesday, April 20